 So, what is important for me in my work space?
 I will share some of those items with you.
 Each item brings joy to my work day, and not clutter, which many traditional offices have.

 Regarding lighting, since my desk sits by a window, I enjoy the natural sunlight that shines through, but if needed, I also have a small lamp on my desk that I use instead of an overhead light.
-Are you someone who is on a lot of Zoom calls, and want your lighting to be at it’s best?
-Use a ring light– yes, one of those selfie lights that vloggers on Youtube use.
-Fortunately, a company who interviewed us for our blog, sent us one for free, so we would show up well lit on their video.
-It has come in handy since, as we both have used it for virtual meetings, when we need to look more professional, and visible.
-I’ve linked our version, that you can purchase on Amazon, for a low cost.
+Are you someone who is on a lot of Zoom calls, and want your lighting to be at its best?
+Use a ring light- yes, one of those selfie lights that vloggers on Youtube use.
+Fortunately, a company that interviewed us for our blog, sent us one for free, so we would show up well-lit on their video.
+It has come in handy since, as we both have used it for virtual meetings when we need to look more professional, and visible.
+I’ve linked our version, which you can purchase on Amazon, for a low cost.

 Lastly, instead of having a photo on my desk, I keep a photo of Betty White on the desktop of my laptop screen, and a vacation photo of me and Ger on my laptop lock screen, so again, no extra clutter.
 My favorite quote hangs on the wall behind my desk, “I adore pretty things, and witty words,” by Kate Spade.
 The quote resonates in a few ways for me, (1) It reminds me to enjoy the things in my life that bring me joy, even though those things do not accumulate, they are just pretty in my life because I do not take them for granted, (2) I always think of the brilliant and amazing Kate Spade: how everyone is going through something in their lives, even if it doesn’t show on the outside, and to reach out to someone in my life each day, to remind them of how much they mean to me, and (3) It also reminds me to take care of my own mental health.
 I like to think that the loss of Kate Spade shines a light on self-care to those who admired her, such as myself.